codingoncoffee/RecruitmentKnowledge/README.md

 * [What is AI?](https://www.guru99.com/artificial-intelligence-tutorial.html)

 # Recruitment Knowledge
 A collection of content about hiring in general.
-It's a little unstructured at the moment so this is work in progress.
+It's pretty unstructured at the moment so this is work in progress.
 * [LinkedIn Sourcing basics](https://www.youtube.com/watch?v=5-O4R-rvvNk)
 * [Closing candidates](https://www.heavybit.com/library/video/debugging-recruiting/)
 * [Discussing salaries with candidates](https://business.linkedin.com/talent-solutions/blog/recruiting-tips/2016/how-to-overcome-these-4-difficult-salary-negotiation-scenarios)